MoMI-G/MoMI-G/README.md

 ## Acknowledgements

-This work is supported by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (The MITOU Program) in the fiscal year 2017.
+This work is supported in part by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (The MITOU Program) in the fiscal year 2017.

 ## References